 Jessica: Oh, so it might be fine.

 Endy: All right, I can do that.
 I can hold off for that.
 All right.

 Endy: Yeah, July would be a while.
-I, yeah, I'm not.
-I'm not a fan of that one, you know, I'm willing to do what it takes because it is important and you know, just whatever it takes to blow this over and get back to normal as soon as possible.
+I'm not a fan of that one.
+I'm willing to do what it takes because it is important and just whatever it takes to blow this over and get back to normal as soon as possible.
 So if I had to stay in, I guess I would, but I wouldn't like it.